 Because different magazines, radio, and TV stations have different reaches and costs.

 Luckily I found some secondary data during my research that had already determined the average costs per lead from print, radio, and tv ads and press releases.

-Since it’s not data particular to the real estate industry, consider it a ballpark.
+Consider it a ballpark since it’s not data particular to the real estate industry.

 According to this source, you can expect to pay between $37 and $1200 per lead for print and tv ads and $294 for press releases.